SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Move_Files.md

 ### Creation

-This driver uses a **virtual** connection and does not need any user information.
+This connector uses a **virtual** connection and does not need any user information.

 ## Usage